mattkrick/graphql-trebuchet-client/README.md

 - Follows the trebuchet protocol to ensure that your subscriptions always work
 - Keeps track of your fetches & subscriptions
+- Resubscribes when the connection is ended prematurely

 ## How's it different from other graphql client libs?

-- Unlike other libs, this lib won't fail silently when WebSockets fail, causing grumpy perspective users to bail
+- Unlike other libs, this lib won't fail silently when WebSockets fail, causing confused prospective users to bail
 - This lib has a pure separation of concerns between connectivity & GraphQL messages.
 Other libs do too much so they can lock you into their monolithic trap (don't get got!)